AI-Admin-Hero.jpg

 Nicholas R. Parrillo

-Nicholas R. Parrillo is a William K. Townsend Professor of Law at Yale, with a secondary appointment as Professor of History.
-He teaches administrative law, legislation, remedies, and American legal history, as well as seminars on public management and privatization.
+Nicholas R. Parrillo is William K. Townsend Professor of Law at Yale, with a secondary appointment as Professor of History.
+His research and teaching focus on administrative law and government bureaucracy and extend to legal history, remedies, and legislation.

 George Priest

-George L. Priest is the Edward J. Phelps Professor of Law and Economics and Kauffman Distinguished Research Scholar in Law, Economics, and Entrepreneurship at Yale Law School.
-An internationally recognized expert, Professor Priest has focused his research over the past two decades on antitrust, the operation of private and public insurance, and the role of the legal system in promoting economic growth.
+George L. Priest is the Edward J. Phelps Professor of Law and Economics.
+An internationally recognized expert, Priest has focused his research over the past two decades on antitrust, the operation of private and public insurance, and the role of the legal system in promoting economic growth.

 Roberta Romano